-At the conclusion of the Academic and Financial Aid Warning period, students who do not meet SAP requirements will be notified by the Registrar's Office.
-Any student wishing to continue their studies must submit the General Petition Form and Academic Recovery Plan to the Registrar's Office.
+At the conclusion of the Academic and Financial Aid Warning period, the Registrar's Office will notify students who do not meet SAP requirements.
+Students wishing to continue their studies must submit a signed, revised Academic Recovery Plan to the Registrar's Office.